DProvDB/DProvDB/README.md

 Note that the experiment code can run for a while (typically 1-2 hours since it contains 4 runs for all experiments).
-Then, the plots for the paper can be found in the “/plot_code” directory.
+Then, the plots for the paper can be found in the “/plot_code” directory as in HTML files of the notebooks.